prernaadvani/whatsprernacooking/_posts/2023-01-10-ricotta-toast.md

 Like eating an integrated cheese board in one bite.
 Bread, fruit, cheese - you've got it all.

-The recipe that I used is adapted from [Moribyan](https://moribyan.com/whipped-ricotta/).
+The recipe I used is adapted from [Moribyan](https://moribyan.com/whipped-ricotta/).

 ### Ingredients: